almasgo/almasgo/README.md

 ```
 docker-compose up -d
 ```
+There should be 5 services up and running:
+1. almasgo-core (Java Spring)
+2. almasgo-mysql (MySQL)
+3. almasgo-es1 (ElasticSearch node 1)
+4. almasgo-es2 (ElasticSearch node 2)
+5. almasgo-es3 (ElasticSearch node 3)

+You can customize number of elastic nodes and other configuration related to ES and MySQL in the `docker-compose.yml` file.

 After service is up and running, these are the flow to start using Almasgo:
 1. Register an Account